CPix18/CB-Stake/README.md

 ```

 7. Create a Coinbase Developer Account and add a Coinbase API Key from Coinbase Developer Portal - https://portal.cdp.coinbase.com/projects/api-keys
-Create a config/api_key.json file and store your Coinbase API key there.
+Store you Coinbase API key in api_key.json.
 The file should look like this:
 ```
 {
   "name": "organizations/fdassfd-fdafd-fdafds-dfasfds/apiKeys/fda-fdasdf-fdafd-fdsfds",